Should You Get Home or Car Insurance Through Costco?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-What is Costco auto and home insurance?
+What is Costco car and home insurance?

 The American Family Mutual Holding Company also includes insurance providers like American Family Insurance, The General and Homesite.

-Costco offers auto and home insurance policies in most states and has offered insurance through CONNECT for nearly 20 years.
+Costco offers car and home insurance policies in most states and has offered insurance through CONNECT for nearly 20 years.
 According to Costco’s website, nine out of 10 members renew their policy through CONNECT.

 You can buy several types of insurance through Costco: